 Spring ice forms when other forms of ice slowly transform under the influence of high temperatures.
 It develops vertical columnal crystals that can slide against each other thus making even very thick ice treacherous.
 A cold night can make the columns cohere to make the ice feel safe, but a few hours of sun can dramatically weaken them again.
 If you need to read this introduction to ice skating, then avoid spring ice at all costs.

-It's an unfortunate myth that thick ice is safe.
+It's an unfortunate myth that thick ice is safe, and I always worry when people ask me how thick the ice is, rather than how safe it is.
 Even thick ice will have cracks and holes in it, and indeed thick ice will also be old ice that will have been subjected to the stresses of thermal expansions and contractions, and so is more likely to have cracks opened in it.
 These cracks usually form in approximately the same place each year, so locals will know where to be careful.
 Large weak or open areas can also appear in otherwise good ice, again occuring in the same place each year, though it's often hard to explain the physics behind these areas.
 Easier to explain are the weak points that are found near inlets and outlets, reeds, shoals, jetties and bridges.
 So please don't be one of those people that thinks it's OK to go out with no safety equipment just because the ice by the bank is 20cm thick.

 Well, I hope I have given you a feeling for what tour skating is like in Sweden, and that I've conveyed that although there are dangers involved in the sport, it can be very safe if you take some simple precautions.

 ©1998 Mark Harris

 (Ice skating photos)